 - Cook in small batches - don't over crowd your oil

-- Keep cooked onion rings in a 175 degree oven on a baking sheet lined with a rack while the other onion rings are cooking
+- Keep cooked onions in a 175 degree oven on a baking sheet lined with a rack while the other onions are cooking

 - 1 - 2 large onion